 Blackbeard was Edward Teach in real life, he was a British privateer before he became an infamous pirate.

 NOTE: Calico Jack, who was John Rackham in real life, was also an Englishman.

 You must have noticed that I have been putting the word “the” before Bahamas.
 Not because it’s grammatically correct, but because the official name of the country includes it.

 There are only two countries in the world that have this determiner and only this determiner alone, The Bahamas and The Gambia.

-You don't count countries like the Republic of the Philippines or Republic of the Marshall Islands - as they both have other words in their names aside from 'the'.
+NOTE: You don’t count countries like the Republic of the Philippines or Republic of the Marshall Islands – as they both have other words in their names aside from ‘the’.

 Neighbors With The (In)Famous Bermuda Triangle

 Another infamous place is the Bermuda Triangle, also known as the Devil’s Triangle.
 If you have been living under a rock and you don’t really know what’s this triangle about, let me give you a quick catch up.